vonalven/airbnb_ada_project/README.md

 # Dataset
 A brief summary of the previous descriptions of the dataset is provided here.
-The datasets we will use are accessible and downloadable here: http://insideairbnb.com/index.html.
+The Airbnb datasets we will use are accessible and downloadable here: http://insideairbnb.com/index.html.
 Inside Airbnb is an independent non-commercial website that groups Airbnb insides and allows to explore via some virtual tools how Airbnb is used in the world.
 The datasets for each cities are provided and accessible and have already been used by some data-scientist to create some data-stories.
 For each city the main collected informations are:
 * detailed listing data
 * detailed calendar data
 * detailed calendar data